 How Do Corporate Travel Agents Make Money?

-Airline tickets are their lifeblood of corporate agencies.
+Airline tickets are the lifeblood of corporate agencies.
 Not selling airline tickets after commissions cuts was out of the question.
 A service fee was implemented offset the loss of airline commissions.

 So how much are corporate travel agencies charging?
-The 2010 ASTA Service Fee Report has the average corporate agency service fee for domestic tickets at $30 via phone, $26 via internet booking engine.
-For international tickets, the average service fee came in at $44 and $39, respectively.
+The 2012 ASTA Service Fee Report 1 listed the average corporate agency service fee for domestic tickets at $30 via phone and $26 via internet booking engine.
+For international tickets, the average service fee registered at $44 and $39, respectively.

 How Do Leisure Travel Agents Make Money?

 Generally, leisure travel agencies’ main revenue is from commissions of vacation packages, cruises, and other add-ons.
-Consultation fees and service fees are becoming more common as agencies try to diversify income sources to become less dependent on supplier commissions and boost their bottom line.
+Consultation fees and service fees are becoming more common as agencies try to diversify income sources to become less dependent on supplier commissions.
+This helps boost their bottom line.
 To discourage ‘tire-kickers’ (price shoppers), some agencies may even have a ‘look-to-book’ fee.
 This fee charges clients up-front fee for research and the fee is refundable when a booking is made.
-Some charge a straight up non-refundable fee for consultations.
+Some agencies charge a straight up non-refundable fee for consultations.

-The 2010 ASTA Service Fee Report has 50% of agencies charging a service fee for air/hotel/car packages, 25% for tour packages, and 22% for cruises.
+The 2012 ASTA Service Fee Report has 42% of agencies charging a service fee for air/hotel/car packages, 23% for tour packages, and 21% for cruises.
 The most common service fee charged in all these areas was $25 (except for cruise booking service fee, which was $50).